Orama-Interactive/Pixelorama-Docs/docs/troubleshooting.md

 This page lists common issues encountered when using Pixelorama and possible solutions.
 To experience as less issues as possible, make sure you are always using the latest stable version of Pixelorama.

 ## Some things stopped working after the update!
-After updating pixelorama, if some things like tools or effects stop working, some extension may be causing this behavior due to some file conflicts, try to update your extensions as soon as possible or uninstall them if there is none (Disabling the extension won't fix it).
+After updating Pixelorama, if some things like tools or effects stop working, some extension may be causing this behavior due to some file conflicts.
+Try to update your extensions as soon as possible, or uninstall them if there is none Disabling the extension won't fix the issue.

 ## Pixelorama crashed while I was working on my project!
 Crashes are unfortunate, and while we are doing our best to fix them, some issues causing the application to crash may have escaped our grasp.
 The good news is that you can enable **automatic backups**, that save your work every a certain time interval.
 You can enable them from the Edit menu, Preferences, Backup and then by ticking on "Enable autosave".